75lb/command-line-args/README.md

 **Kind**: instance property of [<code>OptionDefinition</code>](#exp_module_definition--OptionDefinition)
 <a name="module_definition--OptionDefinition.OptionDefinition+defaultOption"></a>

-If the `disableGreedyMultiple` parsing option is set example 1 above will not be supported and `two.js` will be added to the `_unknown` property in the results.

 ### option.defaultOption : <code>boolean</code>
 Any unclaimed command-line args will be set on this option.
 This flag is typically set on the most commonly-used option to make for more concise usage (i.e. `$ myapp *.js` instead of `$ myapp --files *.js`).